-Certain prior period amounts have been reclassified to conform to the current period presentation.
-These reclassifications do not impact the reported net loss for such periods and do not have a material impact on the presentation of the overall financial statements.
+Certain prior period amounts in our previously issued condensed financial statements have been reclassified to conform to the current period presentation.
+These reclassifications do not impact the reported net income (loss) for such prior periods and do not have a material impact on the overall presentation of the financial statements.